nikita-volkov/hasql-th/README.md

 # Why not use the original Postgres parser?

-Unfortunately Postgres doesn't export it's own parser in any of its distribution, so there's no C-library to link to and wrap.
+Unfortunately Postgres doesn't export it's own parser in any of its distributions, so there's no C-library to link to and wrap.

 Isolating the original C-code and including it in a Haskell project is also not an option, because it's heavily based on code generators and a complex make-file instructions.
 Maintaining such a codebase also seems like a non-viable option.